 I woke him up and told him what had happened.
 Can you imagine if he had woken up while the bear was at work?
 He would have had no where to go.

 Our family has had our own bear encounters.

 One year one kept coming into our campsite so we moved our food to the car with the exception of some canned goods.
 We learned that cans don’t stop bears when we woke up to find it with a can crushed in its mouth, enjoying the contents through the holes it had bitten.

 It continued to cruise the campsites so we called Fish and Game.
 I don’t know what they did about it.

 We now carry bear spray wherever we go.

-We now carry bear spray wherever we go for protection from cougar also.
-There was a recent story about two men who were mountain biking near North Bend, not far from where we used to camp regularly.
-They were attacked by a cougar, one of them ran, and he was killed by the animal.
+Recently, two men who were mountain biking near North Bend, not far from where we used to camp, were attacked by a cougar.
+One of them ran, and was subsequently killed. .
 This was just months ago.

 We now live in much closer proximity to predators.